GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-2/genesis-2.englishNatural.md

 And a river went out from Delight (Eden) to give-drink to the garden, and from there parted and became into four heads.

-The name of one, Spreading (Pishon); it surrounds all the land of Strength (Havilah), which there is the gold.
+The name of one, Spreading (Pishon); it goes-around all the land of Strength (Havilah), which there is the gold.
 And the gold of that land, good; there is the bedolach, and the stone of onyx.
-And the name of the second river, Gusher (Gichon); it surrounds all the land of Black (Kush).
+And the name of the second river, Gusher (Gichon); it goes-around all the land of Black (Kush).
 The name of the third river, Rapid (Chidekel); it walks east of Steppe (Ashur).
 And the fourth river, it is Fruitful (Perat).